This article was produced in partnership with Ada Twist, Scientist. Stream now, only on Netflix.

 That’s because the things we associate with electricity and power are metallic and manufactured not edible and natural.
 Seeing that a potato can supply electricity is a great way to teach your kids to consider the potentially different purposes that items can have, to inculcate the spirit of inquiry that is fundamental to science.

 Getting kids excited about science is also the goal of Ada Twist, Scientist, the Netflix animated series based on the blockbuster children’s book.
 It chronicles the adventures of a young Black female scientist who stages experiments at home and uses scientific discovery, collaboration, and friendship to help others.

 Ada Twist is a great way to get kids excited about science.
-And like the other Saturdays We S.T.E.M. activities, building a homemade thermometer is a great opportunity for families to get hands-on experience with scientific practices and methods.
+And like the other Saturdays We S.T.E.M. activities, Potato Power is a great opportunity for families to get hands-on experience by performing an experiment.
 Here’s how.

 Energy Expended by Child: minimal physical, plenty of mental